 Reading List Support Materials

-Our Reading List Guide provides a detailed overview of using the system.
+Our Reading List Guide provides a detailed overview of:

 See our short videos below covering the main elements of using the reading list service.

 Our Reading List FAQs addresses a number of common questions e.g. Can I link a reading list to more than one module?
 Can a reading list be shared? etc.